goodblockio/drealms-standard/docs/DeveloperGuide.md

 # dRealms Developer Guide

-dRealms is a lightweight cross-game NFT standard for EOSIO software.
+dRealms is a lightweight cross-game standard for creating tokenized digital assets for EOSIO blockchains.

 ## Project Setup